 Bella’s Rules.
 Bella makes up her own rules.
 She washes her hair with mud, she rejects bedtime, she sleds down the stairs and terrorizes her babysitter.
 Her parents are at their wits’ end and call upon her grandmother for help.
 Bella’s grandmother comes to visit with a special gift: a puppy.
 Puppy also likes to follow his own rules – but together he and Bella learn from each other.
 This is a really fun read and I love that Bella’s sitter is a teenage boy – not something you often see in a picture book.

 Not All Princesses Dress in Pink.
 My 4 year old LOVES this book.
 The rhyming text and colorful illustrations depict a variety of girls in engaged in all sorts of activities, from farming to ball-playing, from fighting evil sorcerers to skipping in the mud.
-The one thing they all have in common is that they don’t wear pick, but they do wear a sparkly crown.
+The one thing they all have in common is that they don’t wear pink, but they do wear a sparkly crown.
 It’s a great message: that there is nothing incongruous about girls engaging in rough-and-tumble activities while still loving a bit of sparkle.
 I also appreciated the diverse ethnicities portrayed in the book.

 Dangerously Ever After.
 This is one of my favorite princess books ever.
 I might not have heard of this book but I won a copy from Megan at Inhabiting Books.
 I do not have the problem of having to field pleas from my boys to read Disney princess books (but I do have to quickly hide every Thomas the Train book that makes it into their field of vision) but if I did I would be eternally thankful for this wonderful book.
 It’s a favorite of my 4 year old son who is a little obsessed with Amanita’s journey through the woods (but I am getting ahead of myself).
 Amanita loves gardening.
 The catch is that she only grows dangerous plants: poisonous, sticky, poke-y plants.
 There is a lot of humor in the book, too.
 When she gets a nose plant instead of a rose plant (they have thorns, don’t you know), Amanita discovers that she can love beauty and danger.